 …who claims to know “more about” money, taxes, trading, banking, and the economy than anyone, to understand.

-In number 1 Trump said, almost anyone, not anyone, so Beth and the Washington Post are wrong to say the President said he knows this better than anyone.
-Aside from that, the ‘almost anyone’ line is an expression used by white men of Trump’s age.
-“Wow, I hit that better than almost anyone!” he might laugh, after a golf swing.
+In number 1, Trump said, almost anyone, not anyone, so Beth and the Washington Post are wrong to say the President said he knows this better than anyone.
+Aside from that, the almost anyone line is an expression used by white men of Trump’s age.
+“Wow, I hit that better than almost anyone!” he might laugh after a golf swing.
 “Almost anyone could have won that round!” he might joke at a game of poker.
 It’s not to be taken literally – it translates roughly to ‘most people.’
-Mind you, if by ‘most people’ he meant the earth’s population of 8 billion, and if 50 million know a lot about U.S. tax law, including him, then Trump does know more than almost anyone since 99.375% is almost everyone.
+Mind you, if by most people he meant the earth’s population of 8 billion, and if 50 million know a lot about US tax law, including him, then Trump does know more than almost anyone since 99.375% is virtually everyone.

 Number 2 is not available as the link does not work, and all the other Fake News references to the same thing also fail.
 I will replace 2 with 4.

 Regarding 3, once again, the President said almost anybody, not everyone, so Beth and the Washington Post are wrong to state that Trump said he knows this better than anyone.
 As for his knowledge, Trump is the most successful person ever regarding Twitter and has achieved impressive things that have changed the whole world using social media.
 For that reason, he is one of 50 million experts more knowledgeable than 99.375%, which is almost everyone.

 4. “Nobody knows more about debt.
 I’m like the king.
 I love debt.” — May 2016